RedisLabs/redislabs-docs/content/platforms/kubernetes/pod-scheduling.md

   apiGroup: rbac.authorization.k8s.io
 ```

-and can be applied by:
+and it can be applied by:

 ```sh
 kubectl apply -f https://raw.githubusercontent.com/RedisLabs/redis-enterprise-k8s-docs/master/rack_awareness/rack_aware_cluster_role_binding.yaml
 ```

-One both the cluster role and the binding have been applied, you can configure Redis Enterprise clusters to use rack awareness labels.
+When both the cluster role and the binding are applied, you can configure Redis Enterprise clusters to use rack awareness labels.

 ### Configuring rack awareness